conjure-cp/EssenceCatalog-runs/problems/csplib-prob018-WaterBuckets/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 14.31
+ - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 14.31 seconds
- - Slowest option is ('05_nochAllLevels_2.eprime', 'kissat'), total runtime 180062.32
+ - Slowest option is ('05_nochAllLevels_2.eprime', 'kissat'), total runtime 180062.32 seconds
  - Slowest option took 12582.97 times as long as SBS
- - VBS total runtime 13.94
+ - VBS total runtime 13.94 seconds
  - VBS as a percentage of SBS is 97.41%